gardener/landscaper/docs/tutorials/02-local-simple-blueprint.md

   resources: []
 ```

-The basic component ist defined, so now the artifacts that are needed for the deployment (helm chart and blueprints) are added to the component descriptor and uploaded to the oci registry.
+The basic component ist defined, so now the artifacts that are needed for the deployment (helm chart and blueprints) are added to the component descriptor as resources and uploaded to the oci registry.

 ### Step 2: Add helm chart as local resource to the component descriptor

 Local resources can be added to the component descriptor by using the `component-cli`.
 See the [component-cli](https://github.com/gardener/component-cli) docs for more information.

-Now the previously downloaded nginx ingress helm chart of the first tutorial is used.
+For this step, the nginx ingress helm chart downloaded as part of the first tutorial is used again.
 Expand the following details section for the download instructions.
 (Also the example chart in the resources folder can be used)
 <details>